frankaddelia/qr-code-component-challenge/README.md

 ### What I learned

 This project was mostly review for me, but there's always something to learn.
 I dove back into SASS since I haven't used it in a little bit but have been wanting to use it again.
 I also learned to contain an image in a div when it's overflowing by setting a max-height and max-width to the image.

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.
+I wasn't able to match the fonts perfectly since I'm not great at recognizing most fonts (some I can though, looking at you comic sans) and some of the styles aren't spot on since I don't have the exact dimensions.

 ### Useful resources